Tortured Souls

 Tortured Souls, also known as Clive Barker's Tortured Souls, is a series of six action figures and a novelette starring the characters of the series.
 Distributed by McFarlane Toys in July 2001, the series included six monsters designed by horror author Clive Barker.

 Background

 The toy line was officially announced at the International Toy Fair in New York in February 2001.
 Barker said the following about creating his first toy line:

 Each of the figures included a chapter of the 32-page novelette, written by Barker.

 Tortured Souls 2

 Due to the success of the idea, a second series titled Tortured Souls 2: The Fallen was released the following year.
-The appearance of the new figures was more visceral than the first toy line, with less reliance on the bondage-like clothing styles of the first series and more reliance on surgical alteration and mutilation or, as Clive Barker described it, "the use of flesh as canvas."
+The appearance of the new figures was more visceral than the first toy line, with less reliance on the bondage-like clothing styles of the first series and more reliance on surgical alteration and mutilation.
 Additionally, characters of Tortured Souls 2: The Fallen neither appeared in the original novella nor came with any additional story writing.